Description of Classes

 Our Tai Chi Elements class is the place to start in learning Tai Chi.
 Elements is an ongoing class suitable for drop-ins and requiring no previous experience; it is appropriate for any student -- beginner or long-term.
 It provides students an immediate experience with the essence of tai chi -- we practice Five Animal Frolics qigong and sequences from the First Third of the tai chi form.
 With 2-3 months of consistent practice in Tai Chi Elements, students are ideally prepared to continue in Beginning Form.

 The First Third is a standalone form that is a subset of the full 37-posture form.
 It gives students a foundation for personal practice and exercises all the core tai chi principles.
 Students can join a Beginning Form class without having taken Tai Chi Elements, but in that case, we recommend that you also attend Tai Chi Elements if you can.
-Once you have learned the First Third, you are welcome to join either an Intermediate Form class or one of our Form Refinement classes to learn the rest of the moves in the form or you can always repeat the beginning class again (some students really like doing this).
+Once you have learned the First Third, you are welcome to join an Intermediate Form class or one of our Form Refinement classes to learn the rest of the moves in the form.
+You can also repeat the beginning class again (some students really like doing this).
+And you can join our Focus On Practice class to deepen your understanding of tai chi principles using the First Third.

 When we finish a beginning class, we usually continue in that same time slot with an Intermediate Form class.
 This gives students who are interested the chance to continue learning the form in a setting dedicated just to teaching the rest of the form.
 It's also an opportunity for other students to join and review the form, posture by posture, from the first section through the end of the form.